maidsafe/stableset_net/docs/guides/data_types.md

 ## Fundamental Data Types

-Autonomi provides four fundamental data types that serve as building blocks for all network operations:
+Autonomi provides four fundamental data types that serve as building blocks for all network operations.
+Each type is designed for specific use cases and together they provide a complete system for decentralized data management.

 ### 1. Chunk

-The most basic unit of data storage in the network.
-Chunks are immutable blocks of bytes with content-addressed storage.
+Chunks are the foundation of secure data storage in Autonomi, primarily used as the output of self-encrypting files.
+This provides quantum-secure encryption for data at rest.

 ```rust
 // Store raw bytes as a chunk